Organizations Combating Sex Abuse

 14. Futures Without Violence – futureswithoutviolence.org

 “Striving to reach new audiences and transform social norms, we train professionals such as doctors, nurses, judges, and athletic coaches on improving responses to violence and abuse.
-We also work with advocates, policymakers, and others to build sustainable community leadership and educate people everywhere about the importance of respect and healthy relationships.”
+We also work with advocates, policy makers, and others to build sustainable community leadership and educate people everywhere about the importance of respect and healthy relationships.”

 15. generationFIVE – generationfive.org (Broken link removed 9/2022)